-- Check google news for articles or updates about the company.
+- Check Google News for articles or updates about the company.

 - Look up the company’s mission statement.
 What do you like about it?

 These are common job interview questions a candidate (that’s you!) will be asked in an interview.
 Be sure you know how to answer them!
-It is SUPER obvious when a candidate hasn’t done their research.
+Remember, it is SUPER obvious when a candidate hasn’t done their research.
 And, if you haven’t done basic research before a job interview, it communicates to a potential employer that you’re not that interested.

 Job Interview Tips #3: Research The **People** Interviewing You!!